(A re-post, with this year’s revisions.)

-- I intend to allow any discomfort, suffering, or mistreatment I experience to deepen my appreciation of the suffering Jesus embraced for me.
-(Philippians 3:10)
+- I intend to allow any discomfort, suffering, or mistreatment I experience to deepen my appreciation of the suffering Jesus embraced for me and the plight of the persecuted church (Philippians 3:10).

-- I intend to sacrifice my life willingly and gladly if God directs.
+- I intend to be willing to sacrifice my life if God so directs.

-- Resolved to be a faithful husband to Cindy until death, dedicating my eyes, my body, and my affections to her alone out of obedience to Christ.
-I will seek ways to put her wants before my own.
+- Resolved to be a faithful husband to Cindy until death.
+I will seek ways to love her sacrificially as Christ does and dedicate my eyes, my body, and my affections to her alone.

 - Resolved to have absolutely no secrets of any kind in my personal life.
 I will fully disclose all my areas of weakness to trusted friends that they may hold me accountable — that I may always be a man of complete authenticity and integrity.

-- Resolved to be at peace with all men as far as it depends on me, (Rom 12:18) meaning to me that there should be no one on the planet to whom I would not gladly share a meal.
+- Resolved to be at peace with all men as far as it depends on me, (Rom 12:18) which to me means that there should be no one on the planet with whom I would not gladly share a meal.

 - Resolved always to treat every person with a heart of respect regardless of how much I may like or dislike that person’s personality, values, or behavior.
-I will take special care to show extra love and respect to those whom evangelical Christians and others have historically mistreated such as gays, atheists, liberals, the disabled, people of other religions & those society would call “ugly”.
+I will take special care to show extra love and respect to those whom evangelical Christians and others have historically mistreated such as gays, atheists, the disabled, people of other religions, & that society would call “ugly”.